barstown/ansible-collection-server_baseline/README.md

-# ansible-collection-server_baseline
+# Ansible Collection - barstown.server_baseline

-Ansible Galaxy Collection server_baseline
+Documentation for the collection.